Quantum cohomology, shift operators, and Coulomb branches: Shift operators I: preparation

 We fix a graded $\C$-basis $\{a_i\}_{i\in I}$ of $H_G^\bullet(\pt)$ and a graded $H_G^\bullet(\pt)$-basis $\{\phi_j\}_{j=0}^N$ of $H_G^\bullet(X)$.
 We denote $\phi_{i,j}\coloneq a_i\phi_j$.
 Let $\{\tau^{i,j}\}$ be coordinates on $H_G^\bullet(X)$ dual to the basis $\{\phi_{i,j}\}$, and set $\tau = \sum_{i,j} \tau^{i,j} \phi_{i,j}$.
 We declare the degrees of the coordinates $\tau^{i,j}$ to be

 We write $\C[[\tau]] = \C[[\tau^{i,j}]]$, where the odd variables (that is, those $\tau^{i,j}$ for which $\deg \phi_{i,j}$ is odd) anti-commute.
-In other words, this is the tensor product of the formal power series ring in the even variables with the exterior algebra in the odd variables. \begin{rem}{\ } \begin{enumerate} \item If $K \subset G$ is a reductive subgroup, then the restriction of $\{\phi_j\}_{j=0}^N$ gives a graded $H_K^\bullet(\pt)$-basis of $H_K^\bullet(X)$.
-We always assume that such a compatible choice of basis is made.
+In other words, this is the tensor product of the formal power series ring in the even variables with the exterior algebra in the odd variables.
+Let

-\item We may use the notation $\tau_G$ to indicate the dependence on $G$.
-In this paper, we always assume $\tau = \tau_G$ unless otherwise specified. \end{enumerate} \end{rem}

-\begin{rem} The introduction of the variables $\tau^{i,j}$ is in order to define the quantum connection $\nabla_{\hbar\partial_\hbar}$ \eqref{qconnformula} and shift operators \eqref{bbSNformula}.
-More specifically, this is due to the grading operator $\mu_X$ \eqref{gradingop} and the assignment $\tau\mapsto \hat\tau$ \eqref{tauhatmap} not being $H_G^\bullet(\pt)$-linear.
-For the sole purpose of defining equivariant quantum cohomology, it is possible to take $H_G^\bullet(\pt)$-valued coordinates instead of the $\C$-valued coordinates $\tau^{i,j}$. \end{rem}